 That doesn’t leave room for much else.
 What’s left is the entire rest of the government, including military and homeland security spending, which has been protected and nurtured by the White House and Congress, regardless of the party in power.

 Congress and successive presidents have waited so long to deal with these problems, that drastic measures are now the only options to fix things.
 The age to receive Social Security and Medicare need to be raised and reductions in the growth rate of benefits is needed.
 This can be done by increasing benefits each year by a little less than the inflation rate, rather than matching the inflation rate.

 Of course if Social Security and Medicare had been converted into private savings accounts many decades ago, we would not be having any of these problems.
-On top of that, retirees would have a lot more income and could even retire earlier.
+On top of that, retirees would have a lot.

 I have been warning about all of this for years.
 But in Chile, things will only be getting better because they converted to private accounts years ago.